Loading…

 Matterhorn

-Real-Time Analytics UX: Designing OpenSearch Interfaces for Security and Observability Teams - Xenia Tupitsyna & Laura Pavlov, Amazon Web Services; Aparna Sundar, OpenSearch Project
+Real-Time Analytics UX: Designing OpenSearch Interfaces for Security and Observability Teams - Xenia Tupitsyna, AWS; Laura Pavlov, Amazon Web Services; Aparna Sundar, OpenSearch Project

 Join us to explore how user research drives technical innovation in OpenSearch.
 Discover how our UX team rebuilt OpenSearch Dashboards' information architecture by starting with comprehensive user personas of Security and SRE teams and optimized for the workflows of real-time operational analytics.